Raathigesh/Raathigesh.github.io/_posts/2015-12-16-Getting-Android-App-Running-With-React-Native-On-Windows.md

 react-native run-android
 {% endhighlight %}

 7. In windows the packager won't start automatically.
 So we have to start manually.
-Open another command promt and navigate to your application directory and execute the following command.
+Open another command prompt and navigate to your application directory and execute the following command.
 {% highlight javascript %}
 react-native start
 {% endhighlight %}